Pranay-Singhania/The-Art-of-Me/README.md

     ▫ Css

 ## **Installation**
 This website does not require any installation or setup.
-You can simply visit the website at https://pranay-singhania.github.io/The-Art-of-Me/ and start using it right away.
+You can simply visit the website at https://pranay-singhania.github.io/The-Art-of-Me/.

 ## **Contact**
 If you have any questions, you can contact me at pranay.s4299@gmail.com.